-We used a Population (Phenomena of) Interest, Context (PICo) framework to identify eligible studies: population =older adults aged ≥ 60 years (study group mean age: therefore, some participants may have been < 60 years of age) or providers working with older adults within the same study of social prescribing: we did not include studies only examining providers' experiences because our research question specifically aimed to include social prescribing perspectives and experiences from the lens of older adults; interest = experience, outcomes, or processes; and context = experience, outcomes, or processes; and context = experience, outcomes, or processes; and context = experience we only included studies if the authors called the intervention social prescribing or prescription, as there is not a universally accepted definition of social prescribing.
+We used a Population (Phenomena of) Interest, Context (PICo) framework to identify eligible studies: population = older adults aged \geq 60 years (study group mean age: therefore, some participants may have been <60 years of age) or providers working with older adults within the same study of social prescribing: we did not include studies only examining providers' experiences because our research question specifically aimed to include social prescribing perspectives and experiences from the lens of older adults; interest = experience, outcomes, or processes; and context = we only included studies if the authors called the intervention social prescribing or prescription, as there is not a universally accepted definition of social prescribing.
 We included studies across all years and languages.
 We excluded gray literature, conference abstracts, and graduate theses.